scyfris/cognitive_rpg/obsidian/Documentation/Wiki.md

 	* Provides a camera viewport for the scene.
 * Fader.tscn
 	* A fader class for the CutsceneAction fader class.
+	* These can also be accessed from ActionResourceSetFader.
 * TileMapComponents.tscn
 	* Contains Input functionality for the tilemap, including debug drawing for path planning.
 * TileMapEntrance